 - 1 teaspoon Gran Marnier or Orange Juice

 - vegetable oil for frying

-- powdered sugar for dusting
+- granulated sugar for rolling

-- Cut a piece of dough at a time, roll the dough to form a 1 inch (2 centimeter ) thick rope.
-Cut the rope in pieces the size of large (I cut mine very large) cherries and roll between your hands to form balls (see photo).
+- Cut a piece of dough at a time, and roll the dough to form a 1 inch (2 cm) thick rope.
+Cut the rope in pieces the size of walnuts and roll between your hands to form balls.